laokeaime/laokeaime/README.md

 ### I'm Feilong Bi

+#### 🎓 Educational Background:
+- **MSc in Computer Technology** from Anhui University of Science and Technology (2021.09 – 2024.06)
+- **BSc in Internet of Things Engineering** from Anhui University of Science and Technology (2017.09 – 2021.06)

+#### 🔍 Research Interests:
+- **Knowledge Distillation:** Improving distillation techniques to enhance student network performance to match or surpass teacher networks, with a focus on interpretability and visualization of the distillation process.
+- **Lane Detection:** Specializing in algorithm optimization for higher accuracy and real-time application in autonomous driving and traffic monitoring systems.

 ### 📚 Academic Achievements
 - Xingzhu Liang, **Feilong Bi**, Wen Liu, et al. [Trained Teacher: who is good at teaching.
 Displays.](https://www.sciencedirect.com/science/article/abs/pii/S0141938223001762) (中科院二区，4.3)